Patch Patterns

 5. Added Reference Counting

 Pattern: InterlockedIncrement/InterlockedDecrement pairs appear around object acquisition and release paths.
-The object is only freed when the reference count reaches zero.
+The object is only freed when the reference count reaches zero, preventing premature deallocation.

-Where it appears: UAF fixes where the root cause is premature object deallocation while references are still active.
+Where it appears: UAF fixes where the root cause is freeing an object while other code paths still hold stale pointers to it.

 Before: